mariocairone/testcontainers-mule/README.md

 </dependency>
 ```

-You can also build the `.jar` file yourself, assuming you have Maven and JDK 1.8+ installed:
+You can also build the `.jar` file yourself, assuming you that have Maven and JDK 1.8+ installed:
 ```shell
 mvn clean install
 ```

 The resulting `.jar` file will be located in the `target/` folder.

-You can also find `SNAPSHOT` builds of the latest and greatest changes to the master branch in the SonaType snapshots repository.
+You can also find `SNAPSHOT` builds of the latest and greatest changes on the master branch in the SonaType snapshots repository.

 To add that snapshot repository to your Maven pom.xml use the following snippet:
 ```xml